- California State

 - For elementary teaching (multiple subject credential):

 - Subject matter preparation via examination.
 In order to establish subject matter competence, students will need to pass an examination.
-The California Subject Examination for Teachers (CSET), Praxis, and Single Subject Assessment for Teaching (SSAT) are currently the designated examinations.
+The California Subject Examination for Teachers (CSET), is currently the designated examination.

 - Professional preparation.
 Beyond subject matter proficiency and a bachelor's degree from a regionally accredited college or university, California teachers need professional training.
 The CSUS School of Education offers a teacher preparation program that includes methods classes and student teaching.
 An individual qualifies for a preliminary credential after the following steps: successful completion of the teacher preparation program; passage of the Reading Instruction Competence Assessment (RICA) [for multiple subject only] and the California Basic Educational Skills Test (CBEST); and completion of a college-level course or examination on the U.S. Constitution.
 CSUS provides professional preparation in the following areas: